George A. Fisher Jr.: Continued career

 Fisher served as assistant professor of mathematics at West Point from 1973 to 1975, and was assigned to the Berlin Brigade in West Germany from 1976 to 1979.
 From 1981 to 1983, he commanded 3rd Battalion, 32nd Infantry, a 7th Infantry Division unit based at Fort Ord.

 From 1983 to 1984, Fisher was a student at the Naval War College.
 After his graduation, he served as assistant chief of staff for plans, operations, and training (G-3) for the 7th Infantry Division.
 He commanded the 3rd Brigade, 7th Infantry Division from 1986 to 1988.
 From 1988 to 1990, Fisher served at the Pentagon as chief of technical management for the Army staff.

 General officer

 Fisher was promoted to brigadier general in 1990, and served as assistant division commander of the 25th Infantry Division from 1990 to 1991.
 From 1991 to 1993, he commanded the Joint Readiness Training Center.
 During his command, the JRTC relocated from Little Rock Air Force Base and Fort Chaffee, Arkansas to a permanent location at Fort Polk, Louisiana.

-In 1993, Fisher was promoted to major general and commanded of the 25th Infantry Division from 1993 to 1995.
+In 1993, Fisher was promoted to major general and commanded the 25th Infantry Division from 1993 to 1995.
 In 1995, he served as commander of Multi-National Force – Haiti during Operation Uphold Democracy.

 From 1995 to 1997, Fisher served as chief of staff for the Army's Forces Command.
 He was promoted to lieutenant general in 1997, and he served as commander of First United States Army from 1997 until his 1999 retirement.